Maargan: Plot

 However, Rajesh replaces her with Sana Trivedi, the film's producer's daughter, leaving Vennila heartbroken.
 The new lead actress, Sana, invites Vennila to a party at Mahabalipuram, and Dhruv's team follows her to ensure her safety.
 Meanwhile, Tamilarivu is surveilling Vennila's house on Dhruv's instructions.
 Suspecting something amiss, Tamilarivu breaks into the house, only to be injected with a chemical, knocked unconscious, and hidden in a water tub.
 At the party, Dhruv meets Karthik, who reveals that he discovered Vennila at a pharmacy and introduced her to Rajesh, who was impressed by Vennila's powerful eyes and dark skin tone, promising to cast her in the film.
 Also, Karthik did not reciprocate Vennila's romantic advances and instead gifted the chain she gave him to his lover Ramya.
 Karthik also mentions that, on Rajesh's advice, Vennila underwent skin-lightening treatments with Dr. Shalini, who was recently murdered.
 Dhruv discovers the truth about Vennila's identity and her connection to the murders.
 Tamilarivu regains consciousness and overpowers the men in Vennila's house, discovering that Vennila is the killer.

 Vennila, whose real name is Megha, had killed Priya due to past trauma when her boyfriend, Sadiq, mocked her for her dark skin tone, comparing her unfavourably to Priya.
 After killing Sadiq, Megha assumed the identity of Vennila and moved to Chennai.
 When Karthik chose Ramya over her, Vennila killed Ramya, believing Karthik rejected her due to her dark skin tone.
 Vennila's next target was Sana Trivedi, who had replaced her due to her fairer skin tone.
 She then killed Dr.Shalini since she mocked her with the advertisement describing about Vennila's skin transformation.
 After killing her she dumped her and posted ad in social media after injecting her with drug she created.
 Dhruv intervenes just in time and shoots Vennila, preventing her from harming Sana.
 Karthik mourns Vennila's death, lamenting that the industry's preference for fair skin ultimately led to her tragic end.

 Production

-After Mazhai Pidikkatha Manithan and Hitler (both 2024), Vijay Antony united with award-winning editor Leo John Paul in his directorial debut.
+After Mazhai Pidikkatha Manithan and Hitler (both 2024), Vijay Antony united with editor Leo John Paul in his directorial debut.
 The film is produced by Vijay Antony himself and was tentatively titled VAFC12, marking the 12th production under his banner.
 The murder mystery crime thriller film titled Gagana Maargan was revealed on 16 October 2024.
 On 23 November 2024, a poster was released featuring Antony's nephew Ajay Dhishan debut.
 The film also includes P. Samuthirakani, Mahanadi Shankar, Brigida Saga, Vinod Sagar, Deepshikha, Archana, Andhaghaaram Natarajan and others in crucial roles.
 The film has cinematography handled by Yuva S, art direction by Raja A, editing by Leo John Paul, and music by Vijay Antony himself.

 The production got wrapped in early October 2024 before the official announcement was made.
-During release date announcement on 14 May 2025, the film's titled was renamed to Maargan due to undisclosed reasons.
+During the release date announcement on 14 May 2025, the film was retitled to Maargan for undisclosed reasons.